zeroibc/my-mac-os/km/readme.md

 <img src="https://i.imgur.com/fAVRcl8.png" width="500" alt="img">

-- open and filter websites in chrome
+- open and filter websites in chrome (credit to [Christopher Stone](https://github.com/ccstone)).
 	- same principle as above but for chrome
 	- example macro opens localhost:3000 but you can change it to what you like

 ## Safari Macros
-- open current url in chrome
+- Open current url in chrome
 	- will open your current Safari URL in chrome
 	- I often use it if I need to use dev tools on the site or if the site has flash content
-- safari main actions
+- Safari main actions
 	- one of my most used macros in Safari
 	- essentially the trick is that I can set my own site specific hotkeys by using a switch statement on current safari URL content
 	- this macro for example, when I have a google page with results open, if run, will select the first result instantly